mathspp/mathspp/pages/02.blog/01.problems/p022-coprimes-in-the-crowd/item.en.md

 title: 'Problem #022 - coprimes in the crowd'
 ---

-This simple problem is an example of a very interesting phenomenon: if you have a large enough "universe" to consider, even randomly picked parts exhibit interesting properties.
+This simple problem is an example of a very interesting phenomenon: if you have a large enough "universe" to consider, even randomly picked parts exhibit structured properties.

 ===